October 3, 2009

 Mothers feeds baby rabbits only twice a day—at dawn and dusk.
 Baby rabbits found alone in a nest are usually not orphans.

 If a nest has been disturbed, put it back together and cover the babies with the grass that originally covered them.
 To check if the mother is coming to care for them, place several lengths of yarn (small branches work, too) in a grid pattern over the nest.
 If the grid is disturbed after the next dawn or dusk, the mother is still caring for the youngsters.

 Baby rabbits leave the nest when they're 3 weeks old and about the size of a chipmunk.
-If you find a chipmunk-sized but fully-furred rabbit with eyes open, ears erect, and the ability to hop, she is meant to be on her own.
-As small and helpless as she may look, she's not an orphan and doesn't need your help.
+If you find a chipmunk-sized but fully-furred rabbit with eyes open, ears erect, and the ability to hop, they are meant to be on their own.
+As small and helpless as they may look, they are not an orphan and doesn't need your help.